sebranly/simple-bot/README.md

 o2: Oh nice, thanks for teaching me this!
 i3: Is two even
 o3: Yes it is!
 You just taught me that :)
-e: thanks to <learn> tag, the bot learnt something new it can use
+e: thanks to <learn> tag, the bot learnt something new it can use forever
+Note: you might not see this behaviour if someone before you played around with the chatbot and taught it this before.
+You'll never get o1 but just o3 instead.
 ```

 ```